Authorized Representatives

 The PI may revoke the authorization, in writing, at any time.
 Any written statement from the PI is acceptable when they are revoking an authorized representative.
 The use of the FAA-1494A form is optional.

-When an eligibility decision is being appealed, both of the following apply concerning the authorized representative:
+When an eligibility decision is being appealed, all of the following apply concerning the authorized representative:

-●The authorized representative designated at the time of the action being appealed must be involved in any proceedings involving the same action.
+The authorized representative designated at the time of the action being appealed is required to be involved in any proceedings involving the same action.

 Verification